 About The Foundation

-The Eric Monday Foundation fosters opportunities for young wrestlers who strive to develop their mind, body and spirit while raising up fellow participants.
+The Eric Monday Foundation fosters opportunities for young athletes who strive to develop their mind, body and spirit while raising up fellow participants.

 Organized around some of the best of Eric Monday’s legacy, the foundation seeks to recognize and promote: